Kurt Hübenthal: Life

 During the Second World War, the brothers were drafted into the Wehrmacht (his brother was killed).
-During his deployment in the Afrikafeldzug at the turn of the year 1941/42, both were victimes of eardrums burst.
+During his deployment in the North African campaign at the turn of the year 1941/42, both were victims of eardrums burst.
 In 1942, he became a British prisoner of war and was taken on the RMS Queen Mary to a prison camp in the Canadian Rockies.
 A camp choir and orchestra was formed in captivity.
 He also took part in an opera performance of Lortzing's Zar und Zimmermann.
 There he also met Kammersänger Karl Marstatt and Kapellmeister Hans Oncken, who trained him in voice teaching and solo singing as well as choral conducting and theory.
 After the war he was moved to England, where he gave camp concerts and taught British officers.